Source: Redskins didn't reach out to Kaepernick

 Gruden said Wednesday that the Redskins opted against signing Kaepernick because Washington would have to change too much of its offense to adapt to Kaepernick.
 Gruden acknowledged that there would have been "a greater possibility" of considering Kaepernick if the Redskins were in need of a quarterback in Week 1 rather than Week 14.

-"There's not a lot of time to get a brand-new quarterback and system installed in a couple of days," he said.
+"There's not a lot of time to get a brand-new quarterback and system installed in a couple of days," he said before the Redskins signed Johnson.
 "He's been talked about, but we'll probably go in a different direction."

-Gruden also said the Redskins' decision was made for on-field reasons only.

-"Just football, strictly football," Gruden said.
-"When you're talking about a backup quarterback this late in the game, you want someone with a similar skill set to the quarterback you have.
-Not that Colin can't do some of the things we've talked about, but we want someone with a little more familiarity."
+Johnson, however, served as Kaepernick's backup with San Francisco in 2014 under coach Jim Harbaugh in a West Coast offense, which the Redskins also run.

 The Redskins already are without quarterback Alex Smith, who underwent season-ending surgery last month to repair a broken tibia and fibula in his right leg.